ManageIQ/manageiq-documentation/managing_providers/_topics/ansible_service_linking.md

 ## Ansible Service Linking

-{{ site.data.product.title }} provides a module allowing inventoried resources such as virtual machines created using Ansible playbooks to link back to the services used to generate them.
+{{ site.data.product.title_short }} provides a module allowing inventoried resources such as virtual machines created using Ansible playbooks to link back to the services used to generate them.
 During service ordering of a playbook the `add_provider_vms` module will allow the playbook to connect back to